tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     6. Main idea of chemosynthesis

-		> Using inorganic carbon to produce
+		> Using inorganic carbon to produce organic material.
+In this case, using carbon dioxide to produce glucose

 7. Respiration versus photosynthesis – similarities and differences